MORE

 his farm-plantation, Monticello, along with a number of African slaves.

-The slaves worked the plantation.
-They were treated extremely well by
+The slaves worked the plantation and they were treated extremely well

 In that time, tobacco was the number one cash crop in the colonies.